LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

   }

 However, this approach treats each loop level as an independent entity.
-This make it difficult to parallelize the levels in the loop nest together.
+This makes it difficult to parallelize the levels in the loop nest together.
 So it limits the amount of parallelism that can be exposed and the types of parallelism that may be used.
 For example, if an OpenMP or CUDA parallel execution policy is used on the outermost loop, then all inner loops